sangatsharma/Recipe-recommender/README.md

 # Project-II
-Project-II on behalf os software engineering on soe.
+Project-II on behalf os software engineering in SOE.